MSc in Midwifery: Career Path

 Course Outlines

-The coursework for an MSc in Midwifery program may vary depending on the specific institution and program.
+The coursework for an MSc in Midwifery program may vary depending on the institution and program.
 However, common courses in an MSc in Midwifery program may include:

 • Advanced Midwifery Practice: This course covers advanced concepts and skills in midwifery, including evidence-based practice, pharmacology, and care for high-risk pregnancies.

-• Research Methods: This course provides an overview of research methods and statistics, and may include instruction in designing and conducting research projects.
+• Research Methods: This course provides an overview of research methods and statistics and may include instruction in designing and conducting research projects.

 • Leadership and Management: This course covers leadership and management skills specifically tailored to the midwifery profession, including team building, conflict resolution, and financial management.